Eric Dane gives shocking health update after ALS diagnosis

 For the unversed, the couple who tied the knot in 2004, shares two daughters Billie (15) and Georgia (13).

-They separated in 2018 but called off their divorce just few weeks before the Euphoria actor made public the unfortunate diagnosis.
+They separated in 2018, but called off their divorce just few weeks before the Euphoria star made public the unfortunate diagnosis.

-Kim Kardashian and Kanye West's oldest child North West turns 12 years old
+Harry Styles, Zayn Malik and others attended Liam Payne's funeral last year

-Kim Turnbull breaks silence on dating rumours with Brooklyn after splitting from his younger brother, Romeo
+Brad Pitt shares real reason behind his latest look on F1 NYC premiere